 How Early Can I Refinance My Home?

-According to credit-reporting company Experian, for example, there can be a six-month waiting period for a cash-out refinance.
+For example, there can be a six-month waiting period for a cash-out refinance.
 Or, refinancing via government programs like the FHA streamline refinance or VA’s interest rate reduction refinance loan can require waiting periods of 210 days.

-Lenders can require a waiting period (also called a “seasoning period”) until they refinance their own loans for a number of reasons, including insurance that the original loan is in good standing.
+Lenders can require a waiting period (also called a “seasoning period”) until they refinance their own loans for a number of reasons, including assurance insurance that the original loan is in good standing.

 For a cash-out refinance, some lenders may also require that the home has at least 20% equity.